-This transfer of rights implies that authors must ask for permission to reuse their work beyond what is allowed by the applicable law, unless there are some uses already granted.
+When deciding to self-archive your work you will need to check the copyright policy of the journal you’ve published with (also consider doing this when you are looking at which journal to submit your manuscript too).
+Many journals still require that authors transfer full copyright for publication.
+This transfer of rights implies that authors must ask for permission to reuse their work beyond what is allowed by the applicable law unless there are some uses already granted.
 Such granted uses may include teaching, sharing with colleagues, and self-archiving papers in repositories.
 Sometimes, there are standard policies across all journals maintained by the same publishers.

 However, in general, journals have their own policies, especially when they are published on behalf of a scientific society.
 When looking at the conditions for self-archiving, we must identify two key issues: the version of the paper that can be deposited, and when it can be made publicly available.

 Regarding the version, some journals allow the dissemination of the submitted versions, also known as a preprint.
 They also allow its replacement with the peer-reviewed version once it has been published.
 Due to the increase of policies requiring access to research results, most of the journals allow self-archiving of the accepted version of the paper, also known as the author manuscript or postprint.
 This version is the final text following the peer review process but does not yet have publication formatting or layout applied.
 Finally, some journals do allow researchers to deposit the final published version, also known as the version of record.